mkuzmick/gif-machine/README.md

 # gif-machine
 This is a simple ffmpeg-powered gif-maker.

+## install
 Install it like so:
 ```
 npm i -S gif-machine
 ```

+## use
 And use it like this:
 ```
 var gifMachine = require('gif-machine');